aderusha/IoTWM-ESP8266/03_REST/README.md

 # aREST
 Here we'll be using the [aREST framework](https://arest.io/) to provide us with the ability to interface with the ESP8266 utilizing common [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) commands.
-A full discussion of RESTful interfaces is beyond the scope of this lesson, but at a rough approximation adding REST capabilities allows us to communicate with the ESP8266 using simple HTTP requests which you can enter in a web brower.
+A full discussion of RESTful interfaces is beyond the scope of this lesson, but at a rough approximation adding REST capabilities allows us to communicate with the ESP8266 using simple HTTP requests which you can enter in a web browser.

 ### Process